Kubova Huť

 Kubova Huť (Kubohütten) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
-It has about 100 inhabitants.
+It has about 90 inhabitants.
 Located in the Bohemian Forest mountain range, the municipality is known for the highest railway station in the country.

 Etymology

-The name means "Kuba's smelter".
-It was derived from the Guba's Forest (which was named after the castle governor) and from the glassmaking in the area.
+The name means "Kuba's smelter" in Czech.
+It was derived from the Guba's Forest (which was named after the local castle governor) and from the glassmaking in the area.

 Geography

 Kubova Huť is located about 17 km west of Prachatice and 50 km west of České Budějovice.
 It lies in the Bohemian Forest and in the Šumava Protected Landscape Area.
 The highest point is at 1054 m above sea level.

 History

 The first written mention of Kubova Huť is from 1728.
 Originally, the village was a settlement of glassmakers.